camillandreozzi/Aggressivity_Model/README.md

 This repository is a small but growing collection of simulations inspired by the work of **John Maynard Smith** and the development of **evolutionary game theory**.

-Rather than treating strategy as something chosen by perfectly rational agents, evolutionary game theory studies what happens when different behavioural types reproduce, compete, and change in frequency over time.
-In that setting, success is not defined by abstract rationality alone, but by whether a strategy can persist, spread, or resist invasion in a population.
+Evolutionary game theory studies what happens when different behavioural types reproduce, compete, and change in frequency over time.
+In that setting, success is defined by whether a strategy can survive, spread, or perish in a population.

-This repository focuses on simple, interpretable models that help make those ideas concrete through simulation.
+This repository is built in the spirit that visualisation and simulation are best to learn and frame such theoretical concepts.

 ---

 ## John Maynard Smith

 John Maynard Smith was one of the central figures in twentieth-century theoretical biology.
-Trained originally as an engineer and later becoming a major evolutionary biologist, he helped bring mathematical reasoning into the study of behaviour, conflict, and adaptation.

 He is especially known for developing **evolutionary game theory** as a biological framework.
-His work showed that strategic interaction is not only a matter for economics or philosophy, but also a core part of evolution itself.
-Organisms do not need to consciously calculate optimal choices: if a behavioural strategy performs well in a population, it can spread by natural selection.
+His work showed that strategic interaction is a core part of evolution.
+Organisms do not consciously calculate optimal choices, it is natural selection driving the performance of a behavioural strategy.

-Among his best-known contributions is the concept of the **Evolutionarily Stable Strategy (ESS)**: a strategy that, once common in a population, cannot easily be invaded by an alternative strategy.
+Among his best-known contributions is the concept of the **Evolutionarily Stable Strategy (ESS)**.
+With the term we refer to a strategy that, once common in a population, cannot easily be invaded by an alternative strategy.
 This idea became one of the foundations of modern evolutionary thinking about conflict, cooperation, signalling, and social behaviour.

-Maynard Smith’s work connects directly to classic models such as:

-- Hawk–Dove conflict
-- Rock–Paper–Scissors style cyclic competition
-- signalling and contest behaviour
-- frequency-dependent selection more broadly

-This repository is built in that intellectual tradition.

 ---

 ## What is evolutionary game theory?

 Evolutionary game theory studies populations of interacting strategies.

-The key idea is that the success of a strategy depends on the strategies it meets.
-In other words, fitness is often **frequency-dependent**.
+Fitness of a population is often **frequency-dependent**.
 A strategy may do well when rare and poorly when common, or vice versa.

-This makes evolutionary game theory different from simpler fixed-fitness models.
-Instead of assigning each type a constant reproductive advantage, it models interaction itself as the source of selective pressure.

-Typical questions include:

-- Which strategies increase when rare?
-- Is there a stable mixture of strategies?
-- Does the system converge to equilibrium or cycle over time?
-- Can one strategy resist invasion by another?
-- How closely do simulations match theoretical ESS predictions?

-The models in this repository are intended as computational illustrations of those questions.
+This makes evolutionary game theory peculiar in his biologically-rooted assumptions and constrains.

 ---